B.A., Miami University

 J.D., Georgetown University Law Center

-Pamela L. Perry is Visiting Associate Professor of Law at Widener University School of Law, Delaware Campus.
+Pamela L. Perry is a former Visiting Associate Professor of Law at Widener University School of Law, Delaware Campus.
 Professor Perry received her B.A. from Miami University, Oxford, Ohio, in 1975, and her J.D. from Georgetown University Law Center in 1978.

 Following graduation from law school, Professor Perry worked as an associate at the law firm of Pepper, Hamilton & Scheetz in Philadelphia, Pennsylvania from 1978-82.
 She then worked as Deputy City Solicitor and Divisional Deputy City Solicitor for the City of Philadelphia Law Department from 1982-85.